JecaTosovic/WaterNetworkAnalysis/docs/source/PyMOLplugin.rst

   .. tab:: **PyMOL Selection**

-    A PyMOL selection is first exported to a PDB file and waters are extracted using water selection panel using MDAnalysis.
+    A PyMOL selection is first exported to a PDB file and water molecules are extracted via the water selection panel with MDAnalysis.

-    **PyMOL Selection**: Enter the selection string which contains waters (can contain other elements as well) in your PyMOL window.
-We recommend selection contains system as well as waters of interest.
+    **PyMOL Selection**: Enter the name of the PyMOL object or a selection string which contains waters (can contain other elements as well) in your PyMOL window.
+It is recommended that the selection includes both the system and the water molecules of interest.

     **Test Input**: Click this button to test the provided input.